 I. Audience

-This text is not written for movements, crowds, or narratives.
+not for movements, crowds, or narratives.

 Those who already exited mentally.